Dolgubon/LibLazyCrafting/README.md

 Add the following to your manifest.txt file:
 \#\# DependsOn: LibLazyCrafting

 Next, register your addon with LibLazyCrafting (LLC) in the addon initialized function.
-This will let you associate craft requests with your addon, as well as set various parameters when your addon calls LLC functions
+This will let you associate craft requests with your addon, as well as set various parameters when your addon calls LLC functions.
+Note that you can register multiple times with a different addon name, if it makes it easier for you to manage the queue separately (For example, Writ Crafter has separate registrations for daily writs and master writs)

-### local interactionTable = LibLazyCrafting:AddRequestingAddon(*String addonName, boolean autoCraft, function callbackFunction, string optionalDebugAuthor, table optionalStyleTable*)
+### local interactionTable = LibLazyCrafting:AddRequestingAddon(*String addonName, boolean autoCraft, function callbackFunction, string optionalDebugAuthor, tableOrFunction optionalStyleTable*)
 * *String addonName*: The name of the requesting addon.
 * *boolean autoCraft*: Whether requests from this addon should by default be crafted as soon as possible, or if your addon will initiate the crafts (usually upon request by the user)
 * *function callbackFunction* (* String event, integer CraftingType, table requestTable*) : The function that should be called when a requested craft is either complete, or failed for some reason.
 Different parameters may be returned depending on the event